 Red blood cells perform the critical function of transporting oxygen and carbon dioxide between tissues in the body.
 This capability is enabled in part by their extraordinary mechanical deformability, which allows these cells to repeatedly squeeze through capillaries many times smaller than their diameter.
 We are studying the loss of red blood cell deformability as a potential biomarker for measuring antimalarial drug efficacy, as well as for assessing the quality of donor blood in transfusion medicine.

 One of the most interesting and frustrating characteristics of low-Reynolds number flow is its kinematic reversibility.
 This characteristic is especially problematic for cell separation where discriminating properties of target cells must be translated into forces that against the viscous forces imposed by the carrier fluid.
 To overcome this problem, we developed the microfluidic ratchet mechanism to overcome kinematic reversibility using the asymmetry in the deformation single cells through micrometer tapered constrictions.
 Oscillatory flow through such constrictions enables selective separation of cells based on squeezability.
 This mechanism enables deformability-based sorting of high-density cell samples (e.g. whole blood) with high selectivity.

 Image Cytometry and Machine Learning

 Cytometry is the quantitative assessment of cells based on morphological characteristics such as size, shape, internal structure, as well as the presence and location of markers identified using fluorescence labels.
-Advances in microscopy imaging has been steadily improving the quality and quantity of images that could be acquired on cellular samples.
-We are applying recent advances in machine learning to analyze and derive meaning from vast quantities of image data.
-Currently, we are developing methods to classify cells based on morphology in order to enable rapid identification of rare pathological (diseased) cells.
+Advances in microscopy has been steadily improving the quality and quantity of images that could be acquired on cellular samples.
+We are using recent advances in machine learning to identify cells with specific behaviours and functions from microscopy images.